karevsucksatcoding/karevsucksatcoding/README.md

 <br>

-- Plays Valorant, CS:GO, Tetris, and other games
+- Plays Valorant, CS:GO, Tetris, and other games ( Ascendant 2 peak )
 - Loves to cram homeworks and activities.
 Adrenaline Rush spikes in 10 minutes before the deadline
 - 6'0" / Single (I can put whatever I want ^-^)
 - Watches A LOT of Netflix films and docuseries